Zhengyushan/tcga2tile/README.md

 # tcga2tile

-This code repository manages the scripts for making TCGA slide data into the data format used by REMEX lab.
+This code is used to convert TCGA histopathology slide into image tiles.

 ## Preparation

-Before using the scripts in this repository, the user has already downloaded the slide image data from TCGA by default.
+You may need to download the slides from TCGA before using the scripts in this repository.

-Download code can refer to [https://github.com/MarvinLer/tcga_segmentation](https://github.com/MarvinLer/tcga_segmentation)
+Download code please refer to [https://github.com/MarvinLer/tcga_segmentation](https://github.com/MarvinLer/tcga_segmentation)

 ## Data format